ppy/osu-wiki/wiki/Tournaments/TW/1/en.md

 7. The first team to control **7 provinces** wins the tournament.
 After the end of the 10th Resolve phase, if there is no team who controls 7 provinces, the team with the most provinces wins.
 8. If there is a tie for most provinces controlled, a grand finals match will be played between tied teams as a Bo13 with the respectively sized mappool.
 9. The mappool will contain 3 NM, 2 HR, 2 HD, 1 FM, 1 DT, and 1 TB at the start of the tournament.
 As the number of teams remaining shrinks, the size of the pool will increase.
-10. Free Mod will use HardRock, Hidden, or Hidden + HardRock.
+10. Free Mod will use Hard Rock, Hidden, or Hidden + Hard Rock.
 Each team must have both players with a mod selected.
 11. Tiebreaker is No Mod.
 12. All match times are in **UTC**.
 13. **No staff members are allowed to play** other than streamers, commentators, and graphic designers.